Sunlitt/MoonKit/README.md

 </div>

-A package that will provide to you all the information that you need about the Moon:
+**MoonKit** is a Swift package which uses math and trigonometry to compute several information about the Moon.

+## Features
   * Moon Azimuth
   * MoonRise Time
   * MoonSet Time